 There have always been champions that “conquered kingdoms, shut the mouths of the lions, quenched the fury of the flames and waxed valiant in fight.”
 The question is: How do champions get their start?
 As far as the human element is concerned, what qualifies someone to arise as a spiritual champion?

-A. Champions emerge because they Submit to Christ’s Lordship.
+A. Champions emerge because they Submit to Christ’s Lordship

 S.M.
 Lochrage said: “The hinges of human history have turned on the strength of the insignificant man who has linked his life with the lordship of Christ.
 Rivers of civilization have cut new courses because of the courage of many who have come under the loving lordship of Jesus Christ.”
 Lochrage continued by identifying men three classes of people:

-1. People that neither confess Christ’s lordship nor obey His commands.
+- People that neither confess Christ’s lordship nor obey His commands.

-2. People that confess Christ’s lordship but ignore His commands.
+- People that confess Christ’s lordship but ignore His commands.

-3. And people that confess Christ’s lordship and obey His commands.
+- And people that confess Christ’s lordship and obey His commands.

 It’s the third classification that catches God’s eye as he searches for those to champion his cause.
 He looks for those totally committed to his lordship!
 This is a key kingdom principle that God’s champions exhibit: they are completely surrendered to Christ and his purpose for their life.

-In other words, champions know how to be themselves!
+In other words, champions know how to be their self!
 They don’t mimic someone:

-There are times when Elijah trains Elisha, but Elisha still knows how to be himself.
+- There are times when Elijah trains Elisha, but Elisha still knows how to be himself.

 - Moses trains Joshua, but Joshua knows he’s called to “lead the people in” and not “lead the people out” like Moses.

-This is what God communicated to Joshua when he said: “Moses my servant is dead” (Joshua 1:2).
+- This is what God communicated to Joshua when he said: “Moses my servant is dead” (Joshua 1:2).
 In essence, God said: “Joshua, it’s a new day and things will be different.
 Be yourself, Joshua.
 Follow My Law and I will conquer through you.”

 - Paul mentors Timothy, but while Paul ministers to kings Timothy pastors common people.

-Psalm 47:4 says: “He chooses our inheritance for us, the glory of Jacob whom he loves” (NAS).
+- Psalm 47:4 says: “He chooses our inheritance for us, the glory of Jacob whom he loves” (NAS).

-Ephesians 1:11 says: “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.
+- Ephesians 1:11 says: “In him we were also chosen, having been predestined according to the plan of him who works out everything in conformity with the purpose of his will.